-The Customs Tariff is highly technical, as are the amendments made to it by Bill C-23 (clauses 36 to 48).
+The Customs Tariff is highly technical, as are the amendments made to it by Bill C-2 (clauses 30 to 42).
 Basically, these amendments incorporate into the Customs Tariff the agreed-upon tariff rates that figure in the annexes of CCOFTA.
 Tariff modifications are to be phased out progressively over many years, beginning upon the entry into force of the relevant amended provisions of the Customs Tariff.
-There are three categories of tariff reduction and elimination: some items will be tariff-free in 2012, others in 2016 and a third set in 2026.
+There are three categories of tariff reduction and elimination: some items will be tariff-free two years after the year in which the section comes into force, others six years after the year in which the section comes into force and a third set sixteen years after the year in which the section comes into force.
 The Schedules to the Customs Tariff are amended accordingly.